NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/Device Group Management/Add Device Group.md

 ## Error Example 3: You are not allowed to perform this operation
 ```
 Input:
-    User does not have the privilege to make changes to <i>shared</i> device groups.
+    User does not have the privilege to make changes to shared device groups.

 Response:
-    Failed to Delete the Device Group! - {"statusCode":799001,"statusDescription":"You are not allowed to perform the operation."}
+    Failed to Create a Device Group! - {"statusCode":799001,"statusDescription":"You are not allowed to perform the operation."}
 ```